-Annual work schedules list sites proposed to be burnt each year taking into consideration the plants and animals present, past fires, cultural heritage significance and the location of neighbouring properties.
+Annual work schedules are developed from fire management plans and list sites proposed to be burnt each year, taking into consideration the plants and animals present, past fires, cultural heritage significance and the location of neighbouring properties.

 Before an area is considered for burning a huge amount of planning and assessment is done, including looking at the big picture and asking: what plants and animals live there?
 How will they respond to fire?
 Are there big trees that provide shelter to birds and mammals that need to be protected?

 That’s why an environmental assessment is built into the planning process and an ecologist is involved in developing strategies in a fire management plan.
 They also review the plan and approve all burns before they can be implemented.

 The potential impact on native animals and plants is assessed, especially fire-sensitive species that may need to be excluded from a prescribed burn.
 Threatening processes such as Phytophthora infestations are also identified, with procedures detailed in a prescribed burn operations plan to minimise the chance of this ‘root rot’ disease spreading.
 This includes carrying out hygiene procedures on vehicles, equipment, machinery and footwear.
 These hygiene procedures also reduce the spread of weeds.